 The refurbished shop in Nantwich Museum, which includes new illuminated shelving, was made possible by a Sustainability Grant from the Association of Independent Museums (AIM).

-There are a range of items for sale including books, jewellery, toys, postcards and souvenirs.
+There are an interesting range of items for sale including books, jewellery, toys, postcards and souvenirs.

 We have a nice selection of greetings cards and postcards featuring images of Nantwich.

 These can be found alongside a wide selection of other greetings cards.

 Nantwich Museum’s volunteer Research Group have prepared a fascinating range of inexpensive booklets, detailing various aspects of local history.
 Click here for details of current and future publications.

 We are now selling stained glass inspired by the windows in St. Mary’s Church as well as 4 designs of paperweights.